oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 #### Activate Conda with Root Access

-By default, the AI Tools is installed in the `/opt/intel/oneapi` folder and requires root privileges to manage it.
+By default, the Intel AI Tools are installed in the `/opt/intel/oneapi` folder and requires root privileges to manage it.
 However, if you activated another environment, you can return with the following command.
 ```
 conda activate tensorflow
 ```